Updated on 10 June 2015.

 If the loan was for more than £5000 then you'll need to seek independent legal advice, to find out how to try and get your money back.

 If you decide that lending to your friend is simply too risky or that you can't afford it then there may be a number of different ways that they could raise the funds.

 A Budgeting loan from the Social Fund may be one option, this is an interest free loan for people who are already receiving certain benefits.

-Alternatively, if they are trying to pay a bill they weren't expecting then they can read our guide on how to deal with an unexpected expense for more options.
+Alternatively, if they are trying to pay a bill they weren't expecting then they can read our guide on using an emergency fund for more options.

 Written by Martin at money.co.uk